-As of December 31, 2020, and 2019, approximately 98.0% and 95.6%, respectively, of the Company' gross accounts receivable for its total fleet were from container lessees and customers domiciled outside of the U.S. As of December 31, 2020 and 2019, approximately 99.8% and 97.5%, respectively, of the Company's gross finance lease receivables for its total fleet were from container lessees and customers outside of the U.S. Except for the countries outside of the U.S. noted in the table below, customers in no other single country made up greater than 10% of the Company's total fleet container lease billings during 2020, 2019 and 2018.
+As of December 31, 2019, and 2018, approximately 95.6% and 94.9%, respectively, of the Company' gross accounts receivable for its total fleet were from container lessees and customers outside of the U.S. As of December 31, 2019 and 2018, approximately 97.5% and 98.4%, respectively, of the Company's gross finance lease receivables for its total fleet were from container lessees and customers outside of the U.S. Except for the countries outside of the U.S. noted in the table below, customers in no other single country made up greater than 10% of the Company's total fleet container lease billings during 2019, 2018 and 2017.

-Country 2020 2019 2018
+Country 2019 2018 2017

-Switzerland 20.5% 13.3% 14.1%
+Taiwan 15.5% 14.6% 13.9%

-France 12.7% 14.0% 13.8%
+People's Republic of China 14.1% 15.0% 14.4%

-Taiwan 12.3% 15.5% 14.6%
+France 14.0% 13.8% 14.4%

-People's Republic of China 11.8% 14.1% 15.0%
+Switzerland 13.3% 14.1% 15.1%

-Singapore 11.0% 11.1% 10.5%
+Singapore 11.1% 10.5% 10.9%

-(p) Derivative Instruments and Hedging
+(o) Derivative Instruments and Hedging

 The Company has entered into various interest rate swap and cap agreements to mitigate its exposure associated with its variable rate debt.
+The Company records derivative instruments on its balance sheet at fair value and establishes criteria for both the designation and effectiveness of hedging activities.
 The swap agreements involve payments by the Company to counterparties at fixed rates in return for receipts based upon variable rates indexed to the London Inter Bank Offered Rate ("LIBOR").
+Derivative instruments are designated or non-designated for hedge accounting purposes.
 The fair value of the derivative instruments is measured at each balance sheet date and is reflected on a gross basis on the consolidated balance sheets.
-The Company establishes criteria for both the designation and effectiveness of hedging activities.
-See Note 9 "Derivative Instruments" for further discussions.
+See Note 9 "Debt and Derivative Instruments" for further discussions.